zstenger93/scop/README.md

 ## Creating Triangles

-One face contains usually 3, 4(or more) indexes and each of them marks the index of an x, y and z coordinate for one point of a triangle or square etc.
+One `face` contains usually 3, 4(or more) indexes and each of them marks the index of an `x, y and z` coordinate for one point of a triangle or square etc.

 Combining these coordinates from a face will result one triangle or square.

-In case of squares I calculated 2 triangle from each square because I couldn't make the deprecated GL_QUADS to draw at that point.
+In case of squares I calculated 2 triangle from each square because I couldn't make the deprecated `GL_QUADS` to draw at that point.

 ## Color and Texture

 The texture file locations are saved in a vector, so you can just switch them around on any object without recompiling etc.

 Colors and textures enhance the visual appeal of 3D models.
-You can apply normal colors or use UV coordinates provided in the .obj file.
+You can apply `normal` colors or use UV coordinates provided in the .obj file with is's `texture file`.

-UV coordinates represent the actual texture coordinates for the object.
+UV coordinates represent `the actual texture coordinates for the object in the texture file`.
 If these coordinates are not available, you might need to calculate them manually.

 ## UV Normalizing